TheLastZombie/Specki/README.md

 # ich_iel Roboter

-Bot für den ich_iel Discordserver, jetzt mit 200% mehr Insidern, die sonst sowieso keiner kapiert.
+Bot for the German ich_iel Discord server, now with 200% more inside jokes!

+Below, you can find everything you usually need to get started.
+For advanced documentation, visit the [wiki](../../wiki)!

-## Zu Server hinzufügen
+## Inviting to your Server

 <details><summary>Invite (Neccessary)</summary>
 <p>